People often ask us if they can save money and use their computers for CCTV rather than buying a separate DVR.

-Often the first thing to be stolen in a theft is computer equipment.
-A stand alone DVR can be sited in a secure location.
+Often the first thing to be stolen in theft is computer equipment.
+A stand-alone DVR can be sited in a secure location.

 The software and capture card required to use a computer for CCTV costs money.
-It's not hard to spend the price of a stand alone DVR on them, so you might not be saving money for a potentially inferior solution.
-If you choose to fit IP cameras and use your network storage device or NAS it wil massively increase work load on what is probably there to back up all your computer files and data.
+It's not hard to spend the price of a stand-alone DVR on them, so you might not be saving money for a potentially inferior solution.
+If you choose to fit IP cameras and use your network storage device or NAS it will massively increase the workload on what is probably there to back up all your computer files and data.
 CCTV will not only swamp the storage capacity but could also cause premature failure with the loss of all your files.